PrincetonUniversity/kaltura_archiver/README.md

 Subcommands print errors if they are applied to entries in a state that they can not work with, for example the place_holder command refuses to work with entries in the initial state.

-In addition kaltura_aws.py has a status subcommand.
+In addition kaltura_aws.py has a health and count subcommands.

 ### kaltura_aws subcommands in pseudo code